Võru: Geography and climate

+Demographics

 Culture

-The Võru Folklore Festival is held annually in Võru in July since 1995.
+The Võru Folklore Festival has been held annually in Võru in July since 1995.

-Friedrich Reinhold Kreutzwald, the author of the Estonian national epic "Kalevipoeg", lived in Võru from 1833 to 1877.
+Friedrich Reinhold Kreutzwald, the author of the Estonian national epic Kalevipoeg, lived in Võru from 1833 to 1877.
+The Kreutzwald Memorial Museum and the Võro Institute are also located in Võru.

-Religion

 Sports

 Võru is home to Võru Stadium, the home ground of II liiga football team Võru JK.

 Transport

 European route E263 is the main connection with the rest of Estonia.
 Other roads connect Võru with Põlva, Räpina, Antsla and Valga.
 The Valga–Pechory railway, which passes through Võru, is currently inactive.
-The Võru train station is unused as of 2014.
+The Võru train station is unused as of 2001.

 Military

 Võru is home to Taara Army Base, headquarters of the Kuperjanov Infantry Battalion.